 The cost-efficiency, ease to use, functionalities, and third-party maintenance and security led the SaaS to experience exponential growth in the 2000′.
 But what happened before that?

 In the early 60′, digital computing hardware technology was a very promising baby that took its time to grow.
-The cost and size, the engineering team, and the maintenance needed to run any mainframe were very expensive, therefore exclusive.
+The cost and size, the engineering team, and the maintenance needed to run any mainframe were costly and therefore exclusive.

 Personal Computer Era